 Here are a few of the most commonly asked questions about rapamycin for dogs and its purchase.
 We’ll be adding to these over the next few weeks, but please reach out to me with other questions as they pop up.
 Thanks, Dr. Kevin

 How can I buy rapamycin for dogs?

-There are three ways to purchase rapamycin for your dog:
+There are two ways to purchase rapamycin for your dog:

 - with a prescription from your veterinarian